sillsdev/khmer-character-specification/specification.md

 </table>

 The series assimilation does not only occur in the monosyllabic words, but also disyllabic words.
-The rule is the same, the vowel of the second syllable (a.k.a. major syllable) is determined by the series of the series of the least sonorous initial consonant of the first syllable (a.k.a. minor syllable).
+The rule is the same, the vowel of the second syllable (a.k.a. major syllable) is determined by the series of the least sonorous initial consonant of the first syllable (a.k.a. minor syllable).
 However, this comes with a caveat.

 Sok (ibid:29) describes: